nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/better-times-about.md

 Better Times does what simple content blockers can't - carefully edit the NYT website to provide the best user experience.
 (You don't want to know how much work it was to block those autoplaying videos!)

 **This extension does not skip the Times paywall**.
-I support independant journalism, and you should too.
+I support independent journalism, and you should too.

 **This extension does not block ads**.
 Blocking ads is complicated!
 It needs a dedicated extension.
 If you prefer not to see ads, use one of these alongside Better Times: